deftomat/opinionated/README.md

 ## Ignoring files and directories

-As tool is using ESLint and Prettier, you can follow their guides to ignore any file or directory.
+As tool is using ESLint and Prettier, you can follow their guidelines to ignore any file or directory.

 However, when tool detects, that there are no _.ignore_ file for these tools, then it tries to use `.opinionatedignore` file which will be applied to both ESLint and Prettier.
 If there is no `.opinionatedignore`, then `.gitignore` will be used.